"Darn it, that was going to be my morning cardio!"

 - In one episode of The Simpsons, Homer has to work undercover for the government.
 He asks his family whether the tape recorder under his shirt makes him look fat.
 Lisa says no, it makes him look like a government stooge.
 Homer insists "But not fat, right?"

-- In Batman: The Brave and the Bold, Batwoman asks "Do I look fat in this outfit?"...while in Batman's body.
+- In Batman: The Brave and the Bold, Batwoman asks "Does this suit make my butt look big?"...while in Batman's body.
 Nightwing and Batgirl are understandably wigged out.

-- In The Powerpuff Girls episode "Makes Zen To Me," Mojo Jojo tries to roust Buttercup from her meditation by insulting her, topping it unsuccessfully with "You look fat in that dress!"
+- In the episode "Makes Zen To Me", Mojo Jojo tries to roust Buttercup from her meditation by insulting her, topping it unsuccessfully with "You look fat in that dress!"

 - In the Futurama episode, "Naturama".